dobromir-hristov/vuecommunity/docs/guide/ecosystem/mobile-apps.md

 ## Hybrid Apps

-Hybrid apps are built by reusing already establishes knowledge about making websites using HTML, CSS and JavaScript with a minimal extra learning curve.
-SPA's can be converted to mobile apps with a tool called Cordova.
-It acts as a wrapper around your web app by providing access to device hardware and functions via a unified JavaScript API.
-It allows developers to write one code that can run on all platforms.
+Hybrid apps are built by reusing well established tools for making websites like HTML, CSS and JavaScript with a minimal extra learning curve.
+These web based projects can then be compiled to native mobile apps with build tools such as (Cordova)[https://cordova.apache.org] or it's more recent successor (Capacitor)[https://capacitorjs.com].
+The build tool wraps the web app in a native shell and provides access to native device functionality via unified JavaScript APIs.
+This allows developers to write one code base that can then run natively across platforms.

 ::: tip Pros
 * Uses plain HTML, CSS and JavaScript